Home Our Hope

 Then say to him, 'Thus says the Lord of hosts, "Behold, a man whose name is Branch, for He will branch out from where He is; and He will build the temple of the Lord.
 13 Yes, it is He who will build the temple of the Lord, and He who will bear the honor and sit and rule on His throne.
 Thus, He will be a priest on His throne […]"'.
 (Zechariah 6:12-13)

-This could mean that the Messiah will create it himself or it could mean he will be the manager of people who will create it.
+This could mean that the Messiah will create it himself, or it could mean he will be the manager of the people who will create it.
 This brings up a bigger question though.
 Why is the Messiah building a temple at all during his Millennial Reign over earth?
-We know there is no temple after that time (Rev. 21:22).
-We’ll answer that later on.
+We know there is no temple after the Millennial Reign (Rev. 21:22).
+We'll answer that later on.

 Ezekiel's Temple has many similarities to Moses' tabernacle and Solomon's temple and the worship practices in those.
 The presence of some of those after the Second Coming is surprising.
 But there are also differences.